contentcreatorstories/contentcreatorstories.github.io/_posts/2020-03-26-The-Never-Ending-Nerd.md

 categories: [learning]
 tags: [learning]
 toc: false
-headline: Meet a creator who spends each video trying to level up in real life, with a new set of skills.
+headline: Meet a creator who spends each video trying to level up in real life, with each video featuring a new set of skills.
 image: /assets/img/learn-1.png
 ---